mayolabvision/Video_Character_Tracking/README.md

    - **Type:** Numeric (Double)

 4. **contours_xy**
    - **Description:** This column contains the contour data for the target character in each frame.
 The contours are represented as a cell array, where each cell contains a matrix of shape (50x2).
 Each matrix provides the (x, y) coordinates outlining the target character’s body in that frame.
+The coordinates are normalized such that (0,0) is the center of the video frame.
+The bounds of the frame extend from [-frame_width/2, frame_width/2] in the x-direction and [-frame_height/2, frame_height/2] in the y-direction.
+This means the top-right corner of the frame is at (frame_width/2, frame_height/2) and the bottom-left corner is at (-frame_width/2, -frame_height/2).
    - **Type:** Cell array of 50x2 matrices

 ## Explanation of Contours